-(2) Community and Social Development
+2. Community and Social Development

-The Company realizes the importance of continuous community and social development and has established policies concerning community and social development as follows:
+The Company realizes the importance of continuous community and social development and has established policies concerning the Company's responsibility towards the community, society, and environment as follows:

-- (1) Not engage in business or any act that may defame the Country or has negative impact to natural resources, environment or society in general. - (2) Encourage activities that are beneficial to the community and society and prioritize preservation of environment and local tradition. - (3) Commit to continuously raise community and social responsibility awareness among employees at every level as well as improve standard of safety in the community and society with or without help from government sector. - (4) Strictly operate in compliance with the relevant laws and regulations. - (5) Must not support and engage with an individual or business that is harmful to society and national security or any kind of corruption. - (6) In the past year, the Company has conducted various activities to develop neighboring communities in order for the surrounding society to get along and live together with the organization sustainably through the following activities:
+- (1) Not engage in business or any act that may defame the Country or has negative impact to natural resources, environment or society in general. - (2) Encourage activities that are beneficial to the community and society and prioritize preservation of environment and local tradition. - (3) Commit to continuously raise community and social responsibility awareness among employees at every level as well as improve standard of safety in the community and society with or without help from government sector. - (4) Strictly operate in compliance with the relevant laws and regulations. - (5) Must not support and engage with an individual or business that is harmful to society and national security or any kind of corruption. - (6) In the past year, the Company has conducted various activities to develop neighboring communities in order for the surrounding society to get along and live together with the organization sustainably.

-The Company has established a community relations unit to visit the area to exchange information and coordinate with the community, entrepreneurs, and government agencies in order to create a good relationship between the organization and other units in the area, having activities during year 2021 as follows:
+The Company has established a community relations unit to visit the area to exchange information and coordinate with the community, entrepreneurs, and government agencies in order to create a good relationship between the organization and other units in the area, having important activities during year 2022 as follows: